Skin Deep (1989 film)

-Skin Deep is a 1989 American romantic sex comedy film written and directed by Blake Edwards and starring John Ritter.
+Skin Deep is a 1989 American dark romantic sex comedy film written and directed by Blake Edwards and starring John Ritter.
+The film was produced by Morgan Creek Productions and released by 20th Century Fox on March 3, 1989, receiving mixed to negative reviews from critics and grossing $45 million against an $8.5 million budget.

 Plot

 Zach Hutton is a successful author with a weakness for alcohol and beautiful women.
 The tumultuous course of his life takes a dramatic turn when his mistress Angie Smith catches him cheating with her attractive hairdresser Tina.
 This discovery is followed by a perilous encounter, as his estranged wife, Alex, stumbles upon the scene, finding Angie poised to shoot Zach with his own revolver.

 As the relationships crumble, Zach embarks on a self-destructive journey marked by binge-drinking and seeking solace in a string of women.
 He neglects work, exacerbates tensions with Alex, and even attends a formal party in a genie's costume while inebriated.

 Zach's escapades include a tumultuous affair with a volatile woman named Molly, who subjects him to a skin-treatment electro-therapy machine, causing quivering spasms from head to toe.
 Another episode unfolds in total darkness, with Zach wearing a luminous condom as he prepares for an encounter with a woman named Amy McKenna.
 Unexpectedly, Amy's boyfriend Rick Curry returns to the hotel room similarly attired, leading to a frantic glow-in-the-dark fight.

 After disrupting Alex's wedding day, Zach confronts the realization that his lifestyle has spiraled out of control.
 Motivated to change, he sobers up, refrains from womanizing, and rediscovers his passion for writing.
 Against all odds, he achieves the trifecta of recovery, ultimately winning back Alex's love, proving her initial doubts about his transformation wrong.